Black-capped chickadee: Movement and roosting

+Their flight is slightly undulating with rapid wing beats.
+Flights are typically short bursts of less than 15 m with a speed around 20 km/h.
+They tend to avoid flying through large open areas and will instead be found flying along tree-lines or through forests.

 Molt

-Chickadees molt once a year; no prenuptial molt occurs in the spring.
+Chickadees molt once a year, starting in July or August and usually taking two to three months.
+They do not molt in the spring prior to breeding.
 The postjuvenal molt at the end of the first summer of life is partial, involving only the body feathers and wing coverts.
-Thereafter, the postnuptial molts at the end of each reproductive season are always complete, involving all feathers.
+In subsequent years, the postnuptial molt at the end of each reproductive season is always complete, involving all feathers.
+Molting chickadees are not often seen, preferring to remain silent and hidden from view.